Houston Lawyers for Temporary Divorce Orders

 It is helpful to realize as you are facing the stress and worry of facing a court hearing that the court wants you to resolve these issues by agreement.
 The court will often encourage or even order you to attend mediation to try to achieve a settlement of your differences.
 It is even possible, occasionally, to settle not just the temporary orders, but the entire case in that early mediation.
 But even if the whole case cannot be resolved, our attorneys are skilled at the strategies that can be used at that early temporary orders mediation to set the case on a course for future success.

-Filing a Temporary Restraining Order
+Filing for a Temporary Restraining Order

+So what are the requirements for a temporary restraining order in Texas?
 The steps to follow to obtain a TRO include:

 - File an ex parte motion requesting a TRO and stating the specific orders you are seeking;